← Back to blog

 What "free" actually means

 Every RSS reader defines "free" differently.
 Some offer generous free tiers with limits on feeds.
 Some are fully free but require you to run your own server.
 Some are free for 30 days and then charge.
-Knowing the constraints matters more than the label.
+And most free-tier comparisons rank by feed count alone, which hides what actually matters — whether search works, whether the reader shows ads, whether you can use it on every device you own.

-Here are five RSS readers with genuine free options, ranked by what you actually get without paying.
+Here are five RSS readers with genuine free options, ranked by the combination of feed volume, search access, ad-free reading, and device flexibility.

 The free tiers, compared

-Inoreader gives you the most generous free tier at 150 RSS feeds.
-You get full-text search, 57+ keyboard shortcuts, and mobile apps for iOS and Android.
+Inoreader gives you 150 RSS feeds, full-text search, 57+ keyboard shortcuts, and mobile apps for iOS and Android.
 The interface is feature-dense with automation rules, social feed monitoring, and newsletter support.

 The downside is ads.
 Inoreader's free tier includes ads in the reading interface.
 For some readers that's acceptable.
 For others it defeats the purpose of using an RSS reader to escape ad-driven platforms.

-Good for: People who subscribe to a lot of feeds and don't mind ads.
+Good for: People who want the feature breadth and native mobile apps, and don't mind ads.

 Feedly gives you 100 feeds on its free tier, which is enough for most casual readers.
 You get native iOS and Android apps, basic keyboard shortcuts, and a polished interface.